Book a blood test at the Kidney and Urology centre (Royal Free Hospital) or one of the Kidney care and Dialysis Satellite Units.

 Can I just walk-in and have a test?

-No. At present we are asking patients to pre-book their appointment if at all possible.
+No. At present we are asking patients to pre-book their appointment.
 In addition, if you have not been told to attend for a test then the request may not be on the system.

 If you have an appointment to see a clinician and you are unable to pre-book your blood test, or do not know if you need a blood test, then after you are reviewed by the doctor or nurse, you will be able to register with the outpatient receptionist and they will help you book an appointment.
 You may be asked to wait for a slot to be available or advised to return later in the day, but we will try and accommodate you as close to your appointment time as possible.